vinits5/pointnet-registration-framework/README.md

-# One Framework to Register Them All
+# One Framework to Register Them All: PointNet Encoding for Point Cloud Alignment

 **[[Paper]](https://arxiv.org/abs/1912.05766)**